geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 Yeah.

 ##### **Qazalin** [[00:09:39](https://www.youtube.com/watch?v=cLnu8McQRlw&t=579)]
-So I think there's three parts to Lama training that can be worked on in parallel.
+So I think there's three parts to LLaMA training that can be worked on in parallel.

 ##### **Geohot** [[00:09:43](https://www.youtube.com/watch?v=cLnu8McQRlw&t=583)]
-One is getting 8B Lama to train,
+One is getting 8B LLaMA to train,

 ##### **Geohot** [[00:09:46](https://www.youtube.com/watch?v=cLnu8McQRlw&t=586)]
 which should work with what we already have.